Cruising 101: Top Ten Facts to Know

 |Carnival Breeze (editorial purposes only)|

 5. You choose your dinner time: early, late or flexible.
 Flexible dining (just show up anytime between 5 and 10PM, or so) can result in long lines or wait times.
-Some ships have 24 hour eating: the dining rooms close, but sandwich or pizza might be available.
+Some ships have 24 hour eating: the dining rooms close, but sandwiches or pizza might be available.
 At the formal dining, you can order more than one entree, but I advise you to wait rather than do it all at once.
 It's not polite to leave all that food wasted.

 6. What's in a Day at Sea: this is the time to explore and enjoy the ship for itself: the activities in the daily newsletters, swimming, eating, the parties and events, the sales and the shops, sunning on the deck.
 Deck chairs go FAST!
 You won't feel like getting up at 10AM (after all, you are on vacation) but if you mosey on the deck around noon or so, you may not get a lounge chair.